-Houstonians are no strangers to preparing for hurricanes.
-And by now, you probably feel like you're no stranger to living through a pandemic, either.
-But, navigating how to best prepare for a hurricane during the COVID-19 pandemic is something new for all of us.
+Gulf coasters are no strangers to preparing for a weather event.
+And, by now, you probably feel like you're no stranger to navigating a pandemic, either.
+But, prepping for a storm during the COVID-19 pandemic might still feel somewhat new.

 Know how the COVID-19 pandemic affects your hurricane planning